cj-hilder/ble-hr-tool/README.md

 The standard clinical approach for post-concussion autonomic rehabilitation is the [Buffalo Concussion Treadmill Test (BCTT)](https://pubmed.ncbi.nlm.nih.gov/24225521/), developed by Drs Leddy and Willer at the University at Buffalo.
 It identifies your individual symptom threshold through a graded treadmill test, then prescribes exercise at 80–90% of that threshold.
 This is a well-validated, evidence-based approach when the ANS is sufficiently stable to make the threshold meaningful.

 The difficulty with dysautonomia-related HR instability is that the BCTT presupposes a reasonably stable and predictable HR response to exertion.
-When the heart is poorly regulated it is difficult to either establish or exercise within an appropriate threshold.
+When the heart is poorly regulated it is difficult to either establish, or exercise within, an appropriate threshold.

 A practical alternative is to **start with the Workwell RHR + 15 approach as an initial ceiling**, and progressively raise the threshold as HR regulation and symptoms improve.
-The session history graphs provide the evidence to guide those adjustments: sustained reductions in recovery lag times and reset frequency at a stable threshold are reasonable indicators that a modest upward increment is warranted.
-Raise the threshold incrementally and monitor the response over several sessions before raising it again.
+HR regulation improvement will appear as shorter lag and recovery periods, fewer resets, and more time in the active state.
+Raise the threshold incrementally and monitor the response watching both HR regulation and symptoms.

 This approach uses the same logic as the Buffalo Protocol, sub-symptom threshold exercise to drive autonomic recovery, but replaces the clinical measurement with a conservative starting point and a methodology for ongoing progression.